GravityPDF/gravity-pdf-documentation/docs/v6/developers/filters/gfpdf_field_class.md

 ## Description

-When rendering PDFs we split the Gravity Form fields display into its own class, which all extend our common abstract class `GFPDF\Helper\Helper_Abstract_Fields` (yes, we use namespaces).
+When rendering PDFs, we split the Gravity Form fields display into its own class, which all extend our common abstract class `GFPDF\Helper\Helper_Abstract_Fields` (yes, we use namespaces).
 This filter makes it easy to customise the output of individual fields types by allowing you to overriding or extend the field's class.

-The most likely things you'll want to override in a field's class is the `value()` or `html()` method, as it control the retrieval of the field's entry information and the HTML output, respectively.
+The most likely things you'll want to override in a field's class is the `value()` or `html()` method, as it controls the retrieval of the field's entry information and the HTML output, respectively.
 However, you can completely change all properties of a field if you desire.

 In the [usage](#usage) section we show you how to override an existing field's `value()` method to change the output.
 But for a more in-depth look at how to extend the `GFPDF\Helper\Helper_Abstract_Fields` class we recommend you review the field classes found in `/src/helper/fields/`.

-You can also use the filter `gfpdf_field_class_$type`, where type refers to the Gravity Form field type (textarea, select, signature ect).
+You can also use the filter `gfpdf_field_class_$type`, where type refers to the Gravity Form field type (textarea, select, signature etc).

 ## Parameters